Sweet and Sour Pork with crispy pork, pineapple, bell peppers and onions just like your favorite Chinese takeout.

 - 1 red bell pepper (cut into 1” chunks)

 - 1 green bell pepper (cut into 1” chunks)

 - 1/2 yellow onion (cut into 1” chunks)

 Note: click on times in the instructions to start a kitchen timer while cooking.

-To make the sauce, whisk together the pineapple juice, brown sugar, rice vinegar, ketchup, food coloring (if using) and cornstarch.
+To make the sauce, whisk together the pineapple juice, brown sugar, rice vinegar, ketchup, soy sauce, food coloring (if using) and cornstarch.

 Heat three inches of cooking oil on medium high heat until a piece of pork would immediately start bubbling when added.

 Coat the pork in the cornstarch, then dip in the egg and into the flour before dropping into the hot oil one piece at a time.

 Cook the pork for 2-3 minutes, until cooked through and crispy.